The Childhood of the Contemporary Artist

-His grandfather violinist transmits the passion for musical instruments and at the age of nine Cesare Catania begins taking piano lessons.
+His grandfather violinist transmits the passion for musical instruments and at the age of nine the growing contemporary artist begins taking piano lessons.
 Within the next 10 years of studying the piano he develops a passion for rigor and creativity of classical music.

-In 1998 he enrolled in the faculty of engineering where he improved the perspective and isometric studies and where he learned to observe the problems and the reality surrounding them by breaking down all the shapes into simple three-dimensional polygons.
-This ability to break down and to mould solids that are around him are found in his paintings, which express reality and feelings of both two-dimensional overlapping plans (see for example the paintings “144 : Jazz Trio” – 2014, “Nice (tribute to Matisse and Chagall)” – 2015) and with the elegant and harmonious approach of solid and curvilinear shapes (such as in the painting “Summer readings (tribute to Pierluigi Nervi)” – 2016).
+In 1998 Cesare Catania enrolled in the faculty of engineering where he improved the perspective and isometric studies and learned to observe the problems and the reality surrounding them by breaking down all the shapes into simple three-dimensional polygons.
+This ability to break down and to mould solids that are around him are found in the paintings of the contemporary artist, which express reality and feelings of both two-dimensional overlapping plans (see for example the paintings “144 : Jazz Trio” – 2014, “Nice (tribute to Matisse and Chagall)” – 2015) and with the elegant and harmonious approach of solid and curvilinear shapes (such as in the painting “Summer readings (tribute to Pierluigi Nervi)” – 2016).

 As well as a strong aptitude for both technical sciences and artistic sciences, Cesare Catania matures over the years a particular passion for photography.
 In particular, his attention is captured by the colors and the camera’s ability to capture in one click all the strength and dynamism of moving scenes.
 The same attraction to the dynamism is easily seen in many of his paintings, both in the formal ones and in the informal and abstract ones.
 In his ” The Violinist of Barcelona – Version B” – 2016, for example, the artist portrays the protagonist just as in a photograph in which the orchestra and the background disappear to give way to an eccentric musician in an immortalized motion in a stationary strong and intense image.